 *The screenshot is taken from TenantCloud's user Marketing Website

 Renters need to know you’re a good landlord in order to trust you.
 If you want to gain trust, give prospective renters some tips about where to go in the area, show you’re accessible when needed, and be consistent in what you say.
 Use a property management software like TenantCloud so communication and listings are clean and clear to prospective tenants and an application is a click away.
 Save time.
 Store templates and then only edit them when needed.
-Plus, TenantCloud automatically shares your ads to different listing website and all of this is for free.
+Plus, TenantCloud automatically shares your ads with different listing websites.

 Generally speaking, an effective rental ad is short, sweet and full of great photos.
 The winning formula is completeness, all necessary information and pictures.
-Online property management tools with free website make this simple.
+Online property management tools with listing websites make this simple.